drewgingerich/homelab/docs/architecture/decisions/0002-get-a-server.md

 ## Consequences

-I will have a place to store and acess my media, and to install self-hosted services.
+I will have a place to store and access my media, and to install self-hosted services.

+I will need to pay for and manage my server, and the data and services running on it.